kumuluz/blog.sunesis.si/_posts/2017-12-14-kumuluzee-microservices-on-kubernetes_part2.markdown

 ```

 ## Conclusions
 We have demonstrated how easy it is to implement health checks for KumuluzEE microservices using the KumuluzEE Health extension.
 We also showed how to configure Kubernetes Liveness probe to monitor the health of the KumuluzEE microservice.
-Finally, we showed how to define HPA for auto-scalling of the KumuluzEE microservice.
+Finally, we showed how to define HPA for auto-scaling of the KumuluzEE microservice.

 Source code of the sample used in this blog is available at [KumuluzEE on Kubernetes - v2.0.0](https://github.com/zvonegit/kumuluzee-kubernetes/releases/tag/v2.0.0).